-Victor Ribadeneyra (He/Him/His)
+Victor Ribadeneyra (He/him/his)

 Director of Community Engagement | Music Institute of Chicago

-Prior to the Music Institute of Chicago, Victor served as the Orchestra & Chamber Music Program Coordinator with Midwest Young Artists Conservatory, Production Assistant with the Ravinia Festival, and K-12 Band Director & General Music Teacher with the School Town of Munster.
+Prior to the Music Institute of Chicago, Victor served as Orchestra & Chamber Music Program Coordinator with Midwest Young Artists Conservatory, Production Assistant with the Ravinia Festival, and K-12 Band Director & General Music Teacher with the School Town of Munster.